dimagi/open-source/docs/mobile_storage_standards.md

 * Last sync timestamp
 * Selected language
 * User settings
-* Small primitive user state
+* Small primitive user state like number of times a user has been shown a specific prompt or reminder

 **Best when:**